IND4RKHK/mgt0ls/README.md

    - `beautifulsoup4`
    - `aspose-words`
    - `tabulate`
+   - `StringGenerator`
+   - `pyzipper`

-You can automatically install these dependencies using the `requirements.txt` file.
+You can automatically install these dependencies using the `setup.py` file.

 ---